bartwe/bartwe.github.io/index.md

 Then for each of the frames take the representative position and resolve to the frame position, discard if outside of clipspace.
 At this frame position read the depth and combine with the frame heading matrix and frame camera position to find the reprojected terrain, find the output buffer position using the viewprojectionmatrix and if it is within clipspace and a 1 pixel radius, have it contribute to the output.
+An accept radius of 1.2 has been suggested as giving better results.

 Output depth is the minimum of contributed samples.
 Color is average of contributed samples.